jboolean/loco-vocal/README.md

 This is a Ruby on Rails 4 application.
 Questions involving the structure of the framework should be directed at the [Rails guides](http://guides.rubyonrails.org).
 Suffice to say the application can be setup as follows.

+First, you must have a working version of Ruby.
+Ruby can be installed via your package manager on *nix, or from rubyinstaller.org on Windows.
+However, on Windows, it's recommended to install a Linux VM due to the difficulty of installing Ruby directly on Windows.
+You must also install the `bundler` gem.
+Run: `gem install bundler`

 All commands should be run from the directory containing this README.

 First, download and install all dependencies for the application.